ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 **R1.1.** A wel defined architecture MUST be defined for RPP, including a description of the responsibilities of the definded protocol layers.

-**R1.2.** The API MUST provide a clear, intuitive, and self-explanatory interface that facilitates seamless integration into existing software systems.
-Identifiers used in the API MUST avoid patterns, that could conflict with the syntax or semantics of most popular programming languages.
+**R1.2.** RPP MUST provide a clear, clean, easy to use and self-explanatory interface that can easily be integrated into existing software systems.
 > //TODO: [Issue #3](https://github.com/ietf-wg-rpp/rpp-requirements/issues/3)

 **R1.3.** Wherever applicable RPP SHOULD leverage existing best practices and well adopted standards for building and documenting RESTful APIs.
 There MUST be a clear justification when deviating from this.